Milo123459/salt/README.md

 Think of it like a tree with apples.
 The tree is the node, the apples are the tasks.
 They just live under specific houses.

+## Future ideas

+- Stats (ie, which node you use the most)
+- GitHub issue sync
+- Sync across multiple devices

 ## How to use

 Pretty simple: